 4. Use correct mah to avoid overheating

 5. Read the directions that the company advises and use batteries as directed

 Similar to cellphone batteries in Samsung or Sony mobile devices, vape pen batteries should not be kept on their charger for excessive amounts of time.
 Any electronic device that uses at least a single battery needs to be carefully monitored to ensure safety standards and so the battery life does not deplete.
 Some e-cigarettes or mechanical mods have safety features built in to stop overcharging.
 Whether it be built in batteries for regulated mods or external batteries, They set limits to the power input so excessive charging does not occur.
 However, most devices do not have these functions and we still recommend to always be aware of your device.
 Whether it be built in batteries or external batteries, you should always check on your device or charger when connected to an energy source.
 Batteries do not have built-in safety features but battery chargers might.
 We suggest checking your specifications on your battery chargers to make sure they optimally charge your battery.
 High-quality battery chargers will stop charging at a given point and notify you when a battery is charged.

 - charge batteries at a moderate temperature (50 to 86 degrees F) - Charge acceptance is lower in cold and hot environments.
 This means the battery has a harder time charging up when it is too cold or hot.

-- Discontinue using charger and/or battery if the battery gets excessively warm - A hot battery means some of its charge is physically leaking out of the battery.
-This starts to happens when your battery has been used many times.
+- Discontinue using the charger and/or battery if the battery gets excessively warm - A hot battery means some of its charges is physically leaking out of the battery.
+This starts to happen when your battery has been used many times.
 This can also mean your charger isn't doing a good job of transferring energy efficiently